blakenetz/gbbo-api/README.md

 # GBBO API

-Monorepo with a FastAPI backend, a Next.js frontend, and a Python scraper for Great British Bake Off recipes.
+Monorepo with a FastAPI backend, a Next.js frontend, and a TypeScript scraper for Great British Bake Off recipes.

 ## Prerequisites